squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 }}}

  channel-ID::
-  This is the concurrency channel number.
+  This is an ID for the line when concurrency is enabled.
 When concurrency is turned off ('''concurrency=1''') in SquidConf:external_acl_type this field and the following space will be completely missing.

  format-options::
   This is the flexible series of tokens configured as the '''FORMAT''' area of SquidConf:external_acl_type.
 The tokens are space-delimited and exactly match the order of '''%''' tokens in the configured '''FORMAT'''.
 By default in current releases these tokens are also URL-encoded according to RFC RFC:1738 to protect against whitespace and binary data problems.